118th Infantry Regiment (United States): World War I

 On 8 October, 1LT James C. Dozier of G Company, was in command of 2 platoons, and was painfully wounded in the shoulder early in the attack, but he continued to lead his men displaying the highest bravery and skill.
 When his command was held up by heavy machine-gun fire, he disposed his men in the best cover available and with a soldier continued forward to attack a machine-gun nest.
 Creeping up to the position in the face of intense fire, he killed the entire crew with hand grenades and his pistol and a little later captured a number of Germans who had taken refuge in a dugout nearby.
 SGT Gary Evans Foster of F Company, showed great leadership when his company was held up by violent machine-gun fire from a sunken road.
 With an officer, Foster went forward to attack the hostile machine-gun nests.
 The officer was wounded, but Foster continued on alone in the face of the heavy fire and by effective use of hand grenades and his pistol killed several of the enemy and captured 18.
 SGT Thomas L. Hall of G Company also earned the Medal of Honor on 8 October.
 Having overcome two machine-gun nests under his leadership, Hall's platoon was stopped 800 yards from its final objective by machine-gun fire of particular intensity.
 Ordering his men to take cover in a sunken road, he advanced alone on the enemy machine-gun post and killed 5 members of the crew with his bayonet and thereby made possible the further advance of the line.
 While attacking another machine-gun nest later in the day this gallant soldier was mortally wounded.
 After the massive attacks on 8 October, another 118th soldier earned the Medal of Honor on 12 October.
 Corporal James D. Heriot of I Company organized a combat group with four other soldiers, attacking a German machine-gun nest that had inflicted heavy casualties on the company.
 Two of the soldiers were killed and due to the heavy fire the remaining two sought shelter.
 Heriot charged the machine-gun and forced the crew to surrender.
 He was wounded several times in the arm and was killed later that day while charging a nest.
 The heroism of these men and the intensity of the actions they fought in are just microcosms of what was happening all along the 118th Infantry's front line.
-When the war ended, the regiment returned to South Carolina and was deactivated.